-I invent new ways of interacting with computers by learning about people, wrestling with pixels, and playing with code.
+I invent new ways of interacting with computers by learning about people, sculpting pixels, and playing with code.

 I recently left a long stint at Apple, where I designed and prototyped new things to poke at with the Human Interface Device Prototyping team.
-My work included the invention and development of experiences across iPhone, iPad, Mac, Apple TV, and more, as well as concepts behind Apple's Force Touch and Taptic Engine.
-As a little side project with a friend, I also designed and shipped an app to make Apple commuters' lives easier.
+My work included the invention of new interactions across iPhone, iPad, Mac, Apple TV, and more, as well as fundamental UI concepts for Apple's Force Touch and Taptic Engine, which are now in the MacBook, Magic Trackpad, iPhone 6S, and Apple Watch.
+My explorations helped justify and refine the development of the iPad mini, iPad Pro, Apple Pencil, and the acquisition of other major strategic new technologies.
+As a side project with a friend, I designed and shipped a transportation app that now makes Apple commuters' lives easier.

-A long time ago, I studied Computer Science and Engineering at MIT.
-I did undergraduate research with Pattie Maes at the MIT Media Lab, and graduate research with Julie Dorsey at the Laboratory for Computer Science.
+In ancient history, I studied Computer Science and Engineering at MIT.
+I did undergraduate research with Pattie Maes at the MIT Media Lab, and graduate research with Julie Dorsey at the Laboratory for Computer Science (now CSAIL).

 mayli at maylikhoe.com